CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_switch_manufacturing_def.html.markdown

 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) An unique identifer for a capability descriptor.
 * `part_number`:(string) Part Number for Switch/Fabric-Interconnect.
-* `pid`:(string) Product Identifier for a Switch/Fabric-Interconnect.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `unknown` - Unknown device type, usage is TBD.
+* `pid`:(string) Product Identifier for a Switch/Fabric-Interconnect.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `UCS-FI-6536` - The standard 5th generation UCS Fabric Interconnect with 36 ports.* `unknown` - Unknown device type, usage is TBD.
 * `product_name`:(string) Product Name for Switch/Fabric-Interconnect.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `sku`:(string) SKU information for Switch/Fabric-Interconnect.